Vandenboschia fargesii

 What's the taxonomical classification of Vandenboschia fargesii?

 Vandenboschia fargesii belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida and the subclass Polypodiinae, this plant is positioned under the order Hymenophyllales.
-It is further categorized into the family Hymenophyllaceae, which houses the genus Vandenboschia, ultimately identifying it as the specific species Vandenboschia fargesii.
+As a member of the class Equisetopsida and the subclass Polypodiinae, it falls under the order Hymenophyllales.
+Its taxonomic lineage continues through the family Hymenophyllaceae, which contains the genus Vandenboschia, ultimately leading to its specific identification as the species fargesii.

 What are the morphological characteristics of this plant?